These almond flour pancakes are a delicious breakfast food that is also nutritious and easy to make. Perfect for busy mornings with kids!

 I have played with a lot of recipes, some we loved, some were tolerable and some were not edible.

-I struck gold when I started making the pancakes with almond flour.
+I struck gold when I started making these almond flour pancakes.
 We loved the texture.
 It’s perfect with butter and I love that it fills up little boy bellies!

-If you don’t add butter to the top, these pancakes are also great for those that are dairy free.
+If you don’t add butter to the top, these almond flour pancakes are also great for those that are dairy free.